leandroalveso/dockerland/README.md

 - [**Apache Superset**](https://superset.apache.org/) is an open-source modern data exploration and visualization platform.
 - [**Apache Zeppelin**](https://zeppelin.apache.org/) is a web-based notebook that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala, Python, R and more.
 - [**CockroachDB**](https://www.cockroachlabs.com/) is a cloud native, distributed SQL database designed for high availability, effortless scale, and control over data placement.
+- [**Data Build Tool (DBT)**](https://www.getdbt.com/) is an open-source command line tool that helps analysts and engineers transform data in their warehouse more effectively.
 - [**Databricks**](https://www.databricks.com/) is a global data, analytics and artificial intelligence company founded by the original creators of Apache Spark.
 The company provides a cloud-based platform to help enterprises build, scale, and govern data and AI, including generative AI and other machine learning models.
 - [**Delta-Lake**](https://delta.io/) is an open-source storage framework that enables building a format agnostic Lakehouse architecture with compute engines including Spark, PrestoDB, Flink, Trino, Hive, Snowflake, Google BigQuery, Athena, Redshift, Databricks, Azure Fabric and APIs for Scala, Java, Rust, and Python.
 - [**Elasticsearch**](https://www.elastic.co/products/elasticsearch) is a distributed, RESTful search and analytics engine capable of solving a growing number of use cases.
 As the heart of the Elastic Stack, it centrally stores your data so you can discover the expected and uncover the unexpected.